premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ------------

- 10. What to do when there is a conflict with a client or stakeholder?
+ 10.What to do when there is a conflict with a client or stakeholder?

 <details>
 <summary> Show Answer </summary>